CodeRGV/boot/Fall-2016/Week-8/makeit.md

 You will only be allowed to start coding after you receive approval on your proposal.
 Proposal meetings will happen virtually Friday and over the weekend and in-person on Monday.
 Reach out to @Jose on Slack to schedule.

+Everyone will make a different website so the faster you schedule your meeting the higher the chances of you getting the website you want!

 #### Part 2 - Coding
 You can use any tool, any framework, anything.
 There are some restrictions:
 * You must track your project on Github, you must have frequent commits.
 At least 2 a day.